 Ten years after the foundation in Rome, in 1885, our foundress and 11 pioneer sisters set out for Chicago, Illinois, where they had been invited to minister to the needs of Polish immigrant children and families.
 In a providential coincidence, the sisters arrived in New York harbor as the country was celebrating July 4th, Independence Day.
 Two days later, they arrived in Chicago to begin their ministry, and within two months were staffing two schools and an orphanage.
-The Congregation in the United States experienced phenomenal early growth and soon the sisters expanded their services to God’s people in the Midwest be establishing works of mercy in cities in the Eastern part of the country.
-Throughout our history in the United States, in 20 states and in Puerto Rico, hundreds of sisters have served families in schools, health care and in child care services, care of the elderly, retreat work, and in parish, prison and youth ministry.
-Today, some 300 sisters pray for and minister to families in Illinois, Indiana, Pennsylvania, New York, Connecticut, Texas, Michigan and Ohio.
+In the U.S., the Congregation experienced phenomenal early growth and soon the sisters expanded their services to God’s people in the Midwest, the Mid-Atlantic and Northeast regions of the country.
+Eventually, the sisters brought their ministries – particularly education and healthcare to the Plains states and the Southwest.
+Throughout our history in the U.S., in 20 states and in Puerto Rico, hundreds of sisters have served families in schools, health care and in child care services, care of the elderly, retreat work, and in parish, prison and youth ministry.
+Today, some 200 sisters pray for and minister to families in Connecticut, Illinois, Michigan, Missouri, New York, Ohio, Pennsylvania and Texas.

 Do you need more information about the Sisters of the Holy Family of Nazareth in the U.S.?
 Holy Family Province Archives are open by appointment during regular business hours.
 Please contact Sr. Rebecca Sullivan, Archivist at email@example.com.